This is a guest post from 4Property, a leading provider of technology and market intelligence services for estate agents and valuers.

 Once you see the results that can be achieved, your confidence will grow and you’ll be wanting to invest more.
 If you make one sale through Facebook, your investment will have been paid off for an extensive amount of time.
 Don’t let this feel like an outgoing cost that you’ll never get back, see it as an investment that will pay off in the long run.

-The final essential step to making sales directly on Facebook is a comprehensive and well thought out strategy.
-It is important to recognise how the process works and what steps you need to follow before you can start generating good quality leads on Facebook.
+The final essential step to making sales directly on Facebook is a comprehensive and well-thought-out strategy.
+It is important to recognize how the process works and what steps you need to follow before you can start generating good quality leads on Facebook.
 Your social strategy should replicate a ‘marketing funnel’ and acknowledge there is a process that needs to be followed.
 You can break campaigns down to 2 separate objectives.

 The first is brand awareness.
 Has your estate agency been getting enough exposure, are people familiar with your business, do you have a reasonable page following?
 If the answer is no, then you must first concentrate on this before moving towards your next objective.